khoj-ai/khoj/documentation/docs/advanced/admin.md

 Add text to image generation models with these settings.
 Khoj currently supports text to image models available via OpenAI, Stability or Replicate API
 - `api-key`: Set to your OpenAI, Stability or Replicate API key
 - `model`: Set the model name available over the selected model provider
-- `model-type`: Set to the appropiate model provider
+- `model-type`: Set to the appropriate model provider
 - `openai-config`: For image generation models available via OpenAI (compatible) API you can set the appropriate OpenAI Processor Conversation Settings instead of specifying the `api-key` field above

 ### Speech to Text Model Options